oribraun/myWorkspace/projects/dynamic-labeling-room/README.md

-    blockName = ''; // the name of the block - will be presented as header in html blockDesc = ''; // the description of the block - will be presented under header in html blockWidth = ''; // width of the block in case we want two blocks to be in one row (must have next blocks complete width to 100%)
+    blockName = ''; // the name of the block - will be presented as header in html blockDesc = ''; // the description of the block - will be presented under header in html blockWidth = ''; // width of the block in case we want two blocks to be in one row (must have next blocks complete width to 100%) blockWidthToPixel = ''; // responsive width of the block will stop when window is lower then pixels
     numColumns: 2; // number of columns we want the fields to spread on
     fields: DsProjectRoomBlockField[] = []; // fields list inside the block isValid = true; // represent if the block is html valid